hanlinwu/LDCSR/readme.md

-Official code for _Latent Diffusion, Implicit Amplification: Efficient Continuous-Scale Super-Resolution for Remote Sensing Images_
+## Repository Moved

-This repository has been moved to a new location: https://github.com/MoooJianG/LDCSR.
+**🚨 This repository has been relocated to https://github.com/MoooJianG/LDCSR.
+Please update your bookmarks and visit the new location for the latest updates!**